JSpeedie/G2ME-legacy/README.md

 `G2ME -b test`

-This flag takes one input, a bracket file.
+This flag takes one argument in the form of a path to a bracket file.
 You aren't restricted by the extension, but the program expects every line to be of the format:

-`[player1Name] [player2Name] [player1GameCount] [player2Gamecount] [day] [month] [year]`
+`[player1Name] [player2Name] [player1GameCount] [player2GameCount] [day] [month] [year]`

-It expects for `player1Name` and `player2Name` to be a valid file paths which it will later read to find the players latest glicko data.
-G2ME will either attempt to read the file `player1Name` or upon finding it does not exist, initialize it to the default values (which set the player at 1500 350 0.06 (Note that this default value entry will never appear in any player file as they only store changes)).
+G2ME will either attempt to read the file `player1Name` in the *player directory* or, upon finding it does not exist, initialize it to the default values (which set the player at 1500 350 0.06 (Note that this default value entry will never appear in any player file as it is unnecessary)).

 An example bracket file: